ericelliott/siren-resource/README.md

 }
 ```

+## Error messaging

+404 and 401 error handling routes get hooked up for you for unsupported methods and urls.

+## Paging

-Note that it also hooks up lots of other routes, defaulting to 404 and 401 error handling for undefined routes.
-It also handles paging automatically... just pass paging rules in on the options, and it will automatically create prev / next links that look like:
+Pass paging rules in on the options, and it will automatically create prev / next links that look like.
+Those links work automatically, too:

 `/resource?offset=20&limit=10`